DivyaKarade/OmicLearn/README.md

 ## Omic Learn

-Transparent exploration of machine learning approaches for omics data sets.
+Transparent exploration of machine learning approaches for omics datasets.

 This Wiki aims to provide general background information for Machine Learning, and it's applicability for clinical proteomics.